cloudmesh-community/book/chapters/mapreduce/cm-hadoop.md

-# Hadoop Virtual Cluster Installation :o:
+# Hadoop Virtual Cluster Installation Using Cloudmesh :o:

 :warning: This version is dependent on an older version of cloudmesh

 :o: :TODO: we need to add teh instalation instructions based on this version

 Cloudmesh Cluster Installation
 ------------------------------